carlosvazquez24/Gym/README.md

 ### Run the next Command:
 ![Texto alternativo](images/Screenshot_177.png)

-### The database migration has been aplied successfully !
+### The database migration has been applied successfully !
 ![Texto alternativo](images/Screenshot_178.png)

 ### Now you cant test the App.
 Click on the Play green button